Skip to content

 How it works:

 3. Hit: deserializes and returns the stored value.
-Closure is never called.
+Step logic is never called.

-4. Miss: runs the closure, serializes the result, inserts the row, returns the value.
+4. Miss: runs step.run(), serializes the result, inserts the row, returns the value.

 What this means for you: